Laura-Sierra/TreeDomPy/README.md

 5. muscle_results.fasta: hits alignment with muscle.
 6. tree.nwx: NJ-tree.

-It also generates 3 figures:
+It also generates 3 figures.
 Remember to save the figures you like.
 You must close figures so that the programa could follow its workflow.
 1. BlastP Results Figure
   - The coverage is represented with bars and identity with a color scale (query is the red one).